the-fab-cube/flesh-and-blood-cards/helper-scripts/fetch-tcgplayer-product-ids/README.md

 # Fetch TCGPlayer Product IDs

-Fetch missing TCGPlayer Product Ids for the specified TCGPlayer group and insert any missing product IDs into the CSVs.
+Fetch missing TCGPlayer Product Ids for the specified TCGPlayer group and insert any missing product IDs for a specific set into the CSVs.

 ## Initial Setup